sshankaregowda/webapptests-86400-part1/README.md

 ##Prerequisites to clone and setup the framework

-1. Checkout repo from github.
+1. Checkout repo from github --> https://github.com/sshankaregowda/webapptests-86400-part1.git

 2. Import the repo to VS code.